 Finally, the Board of Appeals finds that the requested variance is the minimum necessary to achieve Applicant's intended reasonable use of the Property.
-Applicant has taken care to use as much of the existing footprint as possible.
+As noted above, the Applicant is constrained by the physical features of the parcel and the geographical extent of the Buffer and wetlands.